-The COVID-19 pandemic has presented us with a number of new challenges in our audits.
+The COVID-19 pandemic resulted in us facing a number of new challenges in our audits.
 This ranged from how we operate as a team to plan and complete the audit, to how we interact with our clients to obtain the necessary audit evidence and execute specific audit procedures such as completing physical inventory counts.
-We leveraged electronic facilities such as video to supplement audit evidence related to the existence of inventory.
+Our investments in technology enabled us to quickly work together both with each other and with our clients online.
+We used electronic facilities such as video to gather evidence related to the existence and condition of inventory.